 1. The right to inspect and review the student's education records within 45 days of the day the District receives a request for access.
 Parents or eligible students should submit to the school principal a written request that identifies the record(s) they wish to inspect.
 The principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.

 2. The right to obtain a copy of the school district's student records.
-To obtain a copy a written request needs to be submitted at 25345 Taft Road, Novi, MI 48374 to the attention of the Executive Director for Administrative Services.
+To obtain a copy a written request needs to be submitted to:

 3. The right to request an amendment of the student's education records that the parent or eligible student believes are inaccurate or misleading.